oisinresearch/latsieve/README.md

 ### License
 &copy; 2024, Oisin Robinson.
-This work is published under the GNU General Pupblic License (GPL) v3.0.
+This work is published under the GNU General Public License (GPL) v3.0.
-SEE the LICENSE file for complete statement.
+See the LICENSE file for complete statement.